 Mauricio Gonzalez, Ph.D., Vice President for Student and International Affairs

-The Mission of the Division of Student Affairs is create a supportive, educational, social, and recreational environment outside the classroom through co-curricular programs and services that lead to student retention.
+The Mission of the Division of Student Affairs is to create a supportive, educational, social, and recreational environment outside the classroom through co-curricular programs and services that lead to student retention.

 Student Affairs Departments also offer opportunities specifically for graduate students.
 For instance, the LGBT Resource Center works with graduate students seeking practicum/internship and volunteer opportunities.
 The Counseling Center serves as an approved internship site for students completing their graduate training in mental health counseling.
 The Child Development Center and Health Promotions both offer undergraduate and graduate students opportunities for internships and volunteer work.
 Career Services assists graduate students with job search skills and strategies, and the Intercultural Center for Peace offers a special summer orientation program for new minority graduate students.
 Opportunities also exist for veterans who apply for a Veterans Affairs (VA) Work Study position at the Military and Veterans Resource Center.

 Information about all of the opportunities offered through Student Affairs departments may be obtained by visiting their web sites.
 To learn more about Student Affairs offerings that directly intersect with students in their academic progress, please review the following information.